 Before launch, ensure the site is fully tested.
 This should involve walking through all the functionality in the wp-admin, as well as monitoring PHP and query performance in the linked New Relic sub account.

 A site needs to be working as expected, with no launch-blocking bugs, at least 2 business days before the scheduled launch.
 If there are outstanding issues, or critical bugs are still being worked on within 2 business days before the launch, we recommend rescheduling the launch.

 Schedule your launch

 We want to ensure your launch goes as smoothly as possible.
-Please let your TAM know with at least 5 business days’ notice when you plan to launch your site.
-We recommend launching sites Monday to Thursday, 9:00 am – 8:00 pm (09:00 – 20:00) UTC.
+Please provide your TAM at least 5 business days’ notice for when you plan to launch your site.
+The supported VIP site launch hours are Monday to Thursday, 9:00 am – 8:00 pm (09:00 – 20:00) UTC.
 Launching during this time provides the most support coverage to help ensure any issues you may encounter during the launch can be discovered and fixed as quickly as possible.

 VIP has next-level caching to keep your sites snappy.
 Our custom-made Anycast network serves static content to your viewers from datacenters located all over the world, and Varnish serves pages quickly.

 Traffic spikes are also no concern.
 VIP’s architecture scales up and down automatically to meet your needs.